lheitman0/simple_LR/README.md

 ## Creating a Linear Regression Model from Scratch

 ### General Idea
-Start with the basics of Machine Learning (ML).
-How does linear regression work, understand the math, and implement one with a very simple dataset.
+Start with the basics of ML.
+How does linear regression work?
+Understand the math behind gradient descent.
+Implement with a very simple dataset.

-### Concept
-The data has a linear relationship on the x and y axes.
 Draw a line of best fit through the data points, minimizing the difference between the predicted y-values and the actual y-values.

 ### Dataset
 Using a really simple data set to understand the core concepts better.
 Contains Years of Experience and Salary.
 Will use years of experience as y to predict Salary, X.